-Controlling your beverage costs is essential if you want to run a profitable bar.
+Controlling your expenses is essential if you want to run a profitable bar.

-If you blindly price your drinks, make estimates of how much product to order, fail to create and enforce pour policies, or make other managerial mistakes, your costs will rise and your profits will plummet.
+If you blindly price your drinks, lose track of sitting inventory, make inaccurate estimates of how much product to order, fail to create and enforce pour policies, or make other managerial mistakes, your costs will rise and your profits will plummet.

 As a bar manager, this may seem discouraging.
-But, by making some simple changes, you can effectively control your beverage costs and run a successful establishment.
-Here are 11 proven tips for regulating your beverage costs:
+But, by making some simple changes, you can effectively control your liquor costs and run a successful establishment.
+Here are 11 proven tips for lowering your beverage costs.

 1. Use pars

 Pars represent the minimum amount of product a bar wants to keep in stock at all times.
 Accurate par setting ensures you’re not purchasing excess product or sitting on too much inventory.
 It can also immediately tell you when a certain item needs to be reordered.
 Due to seasonality and changing customer preferences, pars should be updated at least twice a year.
 For more accuracy, you should consider updating them quarterly, or even monthly.

 2. Carefully price your drinks

 In the bar business, the majority of your revenue (usually about 80%) comes from drink sales.
 When you price your drinks, think about competition and profitability.
 If your drinks are too expensive, you’ll drive away customers.
 If your drinks are too cheap, you’ll go out of business.